ibm-cloud-docs/apps/projects/compose_file.md

 You should specify the version of Compose file used to be 2.0 or later as such:
 `version: '2'`

 You also need to define the services.
-The following is an example from a Node project:
+The following is an example from a Node app:
 ```
 services:
   web: